DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 If the decrypted value has invalid padding (i.e. the last two bytes in the last block are `0x0304`), this probably means that the key or password is invalid.
 However, there is a 1 in 256 chance that the last byte will be `0x01`, which is technically valid padding; therefore, the decrypted value must still be compared against the transmitted HMAC.

 ### Formats
-The implementation of AES used by Die Fledermaus is equivalent to [that of the .Net framework](https://msdn.microsoft.com/en-us/library/system.security.cryptography.aes.aspx), and operates using **cipher block chaining**.
+The implementation of AES used by DieFledermaus is equivalent to [that of the .Net framework](https://msdn.microsoft.com/en-us/library/system.security.cryptography.aes.aspx), and operates using **cipher block chaining**.
 In cipher block chaining, before each block is encrypted, the plaintext version of the current block is XORed with the immediately previous encrypted block; this has the effect that each block has been mixed with the data from *all previous blocks*.
 The result of this is that 1. multiple identical plaintext blocks will look completely different after encrypting (even in a file which is the same 16 bytes repeated a million times), thus adding to the security; 2. *any* change in the plaintext will also result in a change to every subsequent block, and 3. to decrypt a given block, you need both the current block and the previous block.

 Because the first block doesn't have any previous blocks to XOR with, cipher block chaining also includes an [initialization vector](https://en.wikipedia.org/wiki/Initialization_vector) or IV, which is the same size as the block.
 Without an IV (or with identical IVs), identical encrypted files with identical keys will have identical encrypted binary values, which may lead to a security hole if anyone knows anything about the structure of the unencrypted file.